International Awards Entry Guidelines

 Architectural integrity

-- extent of innovation, invention and originality
+- demonstrate innovation, invention and originality

-- architectural and conceptual ambition
+- demonstrate architectural and conceptual ambition

 Usability and context

-- suitability of its structural and servicing systems
+- have suitable structural and servicing systems

-- value for money - budget
+- value for money and budget

 Judging process